 Comment

-Yeah It could have possibly worked if you had the tetras first and then added very young angels and grew them out that way but at any rate sorry for your loss125g: Empty For Now
+Yeah It could have possibly worked if you had the tetras first and then added very young angels and grew them out that way but at any rate sorry for your loss

 90g: Planted S.A.